Skip to content

 Switch on your air-con… but do it properly!

-Now start your engine and whack the air-con on with the windows open.
+Now start your engine and fire up the air-con on with the windows open.
 Some modern cars have an AC MAX button, so press that if you have one.
 Otherwise wind up the fans to maximum, make sure you're drawing outside air in (and not recirculating the hot air in the cabin!) and set the temperature to low (or Lo, if you share a passion for biblical phraseology with most car manufacturers).
 Once the internal air temperature starts to cool off, put the windows back up.

 Remotely cool your car